yujiri8/yujiri.xyz/software/rust.md

 Rust's syntax is pretty verbose.
 Not just that it's a brace and semicolon language, but types take extra characters: function parameters need `param: Type`, whereas in most other static languages it's just `param Type` or `Type param`, and parameterized types need a pair of angle brackets: `Vec<u8>` is a vector of bytes, instead of `Vec u8` like it would be with Haskell syntax.
 This can get very ugly with nested types like `Box<Vec<Option<Thing>>>`.

 The syntax for namespacing is `::` instead of `.` (except struct fields which still use `.`).
 A downside of this besides being less ergonomic is that it's precedence is misleading when combined with `.`: `comments::table.load::<Comment>` looks like `comments :: table.load :: <Comment>`, because the `::` is more visual separation so intuitively it should bind less tightly, but it's actually `comments::table . load::<Comment>`.

+Rust is often littered with "glue" calls like `.to_string()` after string literals to turn them from type `&str` into `String` (the difference between those types is for good reason, but you'd think literals would be able to be interpreted as `String` when necessary, just like numeric literals are agnostic).
+Not having concise string concatenation also contributes to the verbosity, and you also need explicit `impl StructName {...}` around methods defined on a struct, and `impl TraitName for StructName {...}` for around trait implementations.

 ### No default values in function args